angelheredia138/ValorantProAPI/README.md

 Scrapes players for all teams in the database and saves them if not already present.

 - **Response**: List of all players across all teams.
-- **Caching**: If players already exist in the database for a team, cached results are returned.
+- **Caching**: If all players were scraped within the last 6 hours, cached results are returned.
+Otherwise, a fresh scrape is performed.

 ---